 Pay the annual fees

-Each year, your agency must pay its annual licence fees at the latest on the 60th day before the anniversary date of the licence’s issue.
-To find out the anniversary date, check the validity dates on your licence.
+Each year, your agency must pay its annual licence fees at the latest on the 60th day before the anniversary date of the licence’s issuance.
+To find out the anniversary date, verify the validity dates on your licence.

 To consult the rates in effect, go to the Fee Schedule section.

 Annual security checks

 Each year, when paying the annual fee, you must complete the section on security verification found in the Annual Declaration form, to confirm or update the information required for the annual security verification of any owner, director and any shareholder or partner holding a major interest in the agency..
 The purpose of the security verification is to confirm that these individuals continue to meet the following criteria:

 - They have never been found guilty of a criminal offence related to the private security activity for which the agency is requesting a licence, unless they have obtained a pardon.